Gambling laws in Czech Republic

 No.

-Certain specific obligations related to the processing of personal data, e.g. mandatory identification and monitoring in casinos.
+However, there are certain specific obligations related to the processing of personal data, e.g. mandatory identification and monitoring in casinos.

 5.2 If yes, do they apply extra-territorially?